Gustavo-V-M/Projeto01_ComputacaoVisual/README.md

 The following requirements were defined:

 - Language: C++
-- Mandatory libraries: SDL3 and SDL_image
+- Mandatory libraries: SDL3, SDL3_image and SDL3_ttf
 - Compiler: g++
 - Code quality: code organized into structures and functions with clear responsibilities; proper memory management.
 - Documentation: a complete and detailed README.